amklenk/Horiseon-refactor/README.md

 The website title did not give enough of a description.
 It was changed from "website" to "Home Page - Horiseon" to fit the common naming convention.

-The simple images did not have alt attributes.
-Alt attributes were added to each simple image.
+The images did not have alt attributes.
+Alt attributes with descriptions were added to each simple image.
+Empty alt attributes were added to each SVG.

 ## Links
 The title did not have a homepage link.
 This was fixed with href="/".